[ Main contents start here ]

 In order to achieve MUFG's vision of the future, each employee is expected to be a professional with high human skills and expertise as defined by the "ideal employee profile," and to anticipate changes and take on challenges to achieve high performance and contributions in the medium to long term.

-The Bank's human resource evaluation system is built on a framework that supports the pursuit of "professionalism," "transformation and speed," and "autonomous career development," which are keys to achieving the "ideal employee profile."
-Specifically, it consists of two evaluations, "competency evaluation" and "performance evaluation," and two competency development tools, "360-degree feedback" and "career development programs."
+The Bank’s human resource evaluation system is built on a framework that supports the pursuit of “professionalism,” “transformation and speed,” and “autonomous career development,” which are key to achieving the ideal employee profile.
+Specifically, the system consists of two evaluations: competency evaluation and performance evaluation.

 Our Approach to Evaluation of Human Resources at MUFG